 - If a Jira Requirement is automatically synced, it is recorded as having been updated by “Jira Integration.”

-- If a user manually clicks the Retrieve button to update a Jira Requirement, he/she is recorded as the user who made the change in the Requirement.
+- If a user manually selects the Retrieve option to update a Jira Requirement, he/she is recorded as the user who made the change in the Requirement.

 In addition to the qTest fields, changes to all Jira fields are recorded in the History tab with the Jira logo next to the Jira Field Name.